cdifranco1/cdifranco1/README.md

 <br />

 ### I'm Charlie DiFranco
-- A graduate from Lambda Schools computer science and web development academy
+- An alumnus of Lambda School's computer science and web development academy
 - Previously worked as a valuation consultant at a Big 4 accounting firm
 - I'm currently looking for opportunities to transition into a software development role
 - I love learning, building, and problem-solving